By : Germanteacher -Blog, Nouns, Verbs, Vocabulary

-In Germany, Christmas is called “Weihnachten” which is a compound of “weihen” which means consecrate and “Nacht” which means night and so it is a consecrated night.
-It consists of three holidays and despite many other countries, the celebration starts on the 24th of December with “Heilig Abend” which means holy evening as it is assumed that Jesus was born.
+In Germany, Christmas is called “Weihnachten” which is a compound of the verb “weihen” which means consecrate and the noun “Nacht” which means night.
+As a consequence, the word “Weihnachten” means consecrated night.
+In Germany, it consists of three holidays.
+Despite many other countries, the celebration already starts on the 24th of December.
+We call this day “Heilig Abend” which means holy evening.
+The name bases on the assumption that it was Jesus’ birthday.

 Besides the presents, one normally can find a lot of sweets, “Plätzchen” (Christmas cookies) of all kinds and the classical “Weihnachtsstollen” which is kind of a special Christmas cake which needs to ripe for some time until it reached its taste to be eaten.

 Depending on how religious people are, they go to the church at midnight to celebrate the “Christmette” and also visit the celebrations in church on the 25th of December.

 25th and 26th of December

 Following “Heilig Abend”, also the 25th and the 26th of December are holidays and nothing will be open!
 Germans call them “Erster Weihnachtsfeiertag” which means the first Christmas holiday and “zweiter Weihnachtsfeiertag” which means the second Christmas holiday.

 Most people meet with their wider families on the second and third holiday and cook huge dinners.
 They enjoy the time in “Besinnlichkeit” (contemplation) in which they manage to meet everybody and have time to finally enjoy each other.

 Now, after reading this article, you should know what Germans do on Christmas you which vocabulary you need to know.